 Just because you have seen email in your inbox, do NOT assume that it has been deleted from the mailbox.

 If a mailbox is full, it can't receive new emails.

 Worse, the server can't send you an email to warn you, because your mailbox is full.
 So you won't know that you are missing incoming emails, until that crucial one you're waiting for doesn't arrive.

 Just like with paper mail, a few large items can fill your mailbox quickly.

 'Large' in email terms often means attached photos, especially photos which are high quality and/or not compressed.
 Take extra care to empty your mailbox (ie download your email) often, if you expect emails with large attachments.
 Or you can request a larger mailbox.

 Your own computer/phone uses a software package for downloading emails from their mailboxes on the server (whether it's SuttonNet's server, or a huge mail server with Bigpond or Google).

-Many email packages now have a default delay setting for managing mailboxes on the server.
-This ensures that mailboxes do not immediately delete all emails after they have been downloaded.
+Many email packages now have a default delay setting that ensures that mailboxes do not immediately delete all emails after they have been downloaded.